Article (54)

 "And We have not sent you except as a mercy to the worlds."

-The advent of the Holy Prophet ﷺ not only ended the religious decline of Arabia but also established new foundations for social justice, religious freedom, rights of voice, and moral reforms.
-This revolution is a turning point in human history, the impact of which still exists on the civilization, law, and morality of the world.
+The prophethood of the Holy Prophet ﷺ not only ended the religious decline of Arabia but also established new foundations of social justice, religious freedom, rights of voice, and moral reforms.
+This revolution is a turning point in human history, the impact of which is still present on the world's civilization, law, and ethics.

 The miracles of your ﷺ birth gave the message to the heavens and the earth that the sun of truth has risen, and your ﷺ reform movement taught the whole of humanity that justice, mercy, and morality are the foundations on which a peaceful and dignified society is built.